edge-servers/immunity-controller/README.rst

 reset to empty state to avoid potential conflicts.

-Set this to ``False`` if every organization has its dedicated management tunnel with a dedicated address space that is reachable by the OpenWISP server.
+Set this to ``False`` if every organization has its dedicated management tunnel with a dedicated address space that is reachable by the Immunity server.

 ``IMMUNITY_CONTROLLER_MANAGEMENT_IP_ONLY``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~